rhymn/fractalistic/README.md

 fractalistic
 ============

+Project for controlling a heater using Arduino and Raspberry Pi

 Uploading to Arduino
 ------------
 "avrdude: stk500_getsync(): not in sync" this is most likely because the AutoResetOnSerial is enabled.